filecoin-project/devgrants/README.md

 1. Select an RFP you would like to apply for.
 2. Submit a PR against the [`rfp-proposal-template.md` file](https://github.com/filecoin-project/devgrants/blob/master/rfp-proposals/rfp-proposal-template.md) in the [`rfp-proposals` folder](https://github.com/filecoin-project/devgrants/tree/master/rfp-proposals) of this repo.
 Make sure to fill in all the categories of the RFP proposal template (incomplete proposals will not be considered).
 Rename your file `project-title.md`, making sure to replace `project-title` with the name of your project.

-**Remember to submit your PR before the wave deadline.
-PRs submitted after the deadline will be considered in the next wave (at which point, the RFP might be closed).**

 ### Submit a proposal for open grants

 Here are the steps to submit a proposal for the open grant category!
 1. Submit a PR against the [`open-proposal-template.md` file](https://github.com/filecoin-project/devgrants/blob/master/open-grant-proposals/open-proposal-template.md) in the [`open-grant-proposals` folder](https://github.com/filecoin-project/devgrants/tree/master/open-grant-proposals) of this repo.
 Make sure to fill in all the categories of the proposal template (incomplete proposals will not be considered).
 Rename your file `project-title.md`, making sure to replace `project-title` with the name of your project.

-**Remember to submit your PR before the wave deadline.
-PRs submitted after the deadline will be considered in the next wave (which means a 3-month delay in review for your proposal).**
+### Submit a proposal for microgrants

+Here are the steps to submit a proposal for a microgrant!
+1. Submit an issue on this repo.
+Make sure to fill in all the categories of the proposal [template](https://github.com/filecoin-project/devgrants/blob/master/microgrants/microgrants.md) (incomplete proposals will not be considered).
+Rename your file `[MICROGRANT]project-title.md`, making sure to replace `project-title` with the name of your project.

 ## ⌛ After you apply

-After you submit your proposal -- assuming you get it in by the deadline -- you can expect the following to occur:
+After you submit your proposal, you can expect the following to occur:

-- After the wave deadline, we will review all PRs.
+- We will review all PRs.
 During our review, we will add comments, questions, change requests, etc, on your team's PR.
 - After a few round trips of discussion, our team will make a decision on which proposals to fund and which not to. <!--Accepted proposals will be merged into the appropriate directory, i.e. either [`open-grant-proposals`](https://github.com/filecoin-project/devgrants/tree/master/open-grant-proposals) or [`rfp-proposals`](https://github.com/filecoin-project/devgrants/tree/master/rfp-proposals).-->
 - During the discussion and review phase, our team will contact your team for financial and legal follow-ups, such as to confirm milestones and funding, your team's legal structure, etc.
 - If your team is accepted, we will ask you to sign our Open Source Software Grant Agreement, which will include a copy of the work plan and funding milestones.
 Note that if your team does not meet the acceptance criteria for the grant (whether it's an RFP or open grant), we may stop funding your team for further development work.